Did you know that cobblestones are considered a Belgian specialty and heritage treasure, much like beer and cheese?

 But more than imported cobblestones, asphalt is quickly taking over the streets of the Brussels Region.
 “Many residents, especially the cyclists, are very much against cobblestones.
-They only appreciate the charm of cobbled streets when they are on vacation but they don’t want cobblestones in their neighborhood because they find it too rough or too noisy.”
+They only appreciate the charm of cobbled streets when they are on vacation, but they don’t want cobblestones in their neighborhood because they find them too rough or too noisy,” says André.

 What André regrets the most is how cities like Brussels are losing their unique character and sense of place as cobbled streets are demolished one by one.
 “With asphalt, cities are starting to look the same wherever you go.
 Cobblestones preserve the individuality of each place because these stones are native to each region or country.”